abernal1301/Linux/README.md

 # Linux
-This repo represent all the experience that I have in Linux
+This repo represent all the experience that I have in Linux and some others skills